dacadeorg/algorand-development-101/content/algorand101_chapter_3.md

 We import the `Wallet` and `Cover` components and the `coverImg` image file.
 All of which have not been created yet.
 We also import our `algodClient` and `myAlgoConnect` from `src/utils/constants.js`

-For now, the `Notification` and `Products` components will remain uncommented as we will implement them later.
+For now, the `Notification` and `Products` components will remain commented as we will implement them later.

 Let's create our `App` component now: